 Information available on the shared drive and hardcopy in the back office.
-(HC onboarding pack).

 Training, awareness raising and supervision

 All staff and volunteers including Trustees must attend a level 1 safeguarding course.

 They must also participate in appropriate refresher training identified by the operations manager to ensure the practice remains safe.